orubel/Beapi-API-Framework/README.md

         at org.gradle.util.DisconnectableInputStream$1.run(DisconnectableInputStream.java:96)
         ...
 1 more
 ```
-...
-Will be see on every build and is caused by a known Gradle bug.
-This is fixed in later versions but not in the version built into Grails.
+... will be see on every build and is caused by a known Gradle bug.
+This is fixed in later versions of Gradle but not in the version built into Grails.
 It does not affect the build and is nothing to be concerned with.

 **Q: How do I implement the listener for IO state webhook on my proxy/Message queue?**
 **A:** It merely requires an endpoint to send the data to.
 As a side project, I may actually supply a simple daemon in the future with ehCache to do this for people.